gituser-rk/Peppy/brightness.md

 # Brightness control for the Display

 I use the Waveshare 5inch HDMI LCD (H).
-It can be modified to enable PWM brightness control See this document from waveshare: https://files.waveshare.com/upload/5/56/PWM_control_backlight_manual.pdf
+It can be modified to enable PWM brightness control.

+See this document from waveshare: https://files.waveshare.com/upload/5/56/PWM_control_backlight_manual.pdf